jawah/kiss-headers/README.md

 type(headers.set_cookie)  # output: list
 headers.set_cookie[0].expires # output Wed, 15-Apr-2020 21:27:31 GMT
 ```

+If this behaviour does bother you, you can lock output to always be a list.
+Just call `lock_output_type()` method.

 Just a note: Accessing a header that has the same name as a reserved keyword must be done this way :
 ```python